 “My Reputation” is way too dynamic, way too commercial, and way too enjoyable to ignore.

-Whenever a music act says that they are back, they really aren’t… (The only exception was the Blackstreet Boys)
+Whenever a music act says that they are back, they usually aren’t… (The only exception was the Blackstreet Boys)

 “Back” satisfies my club music cravings, my trap music cravings, and my braggadocios music cravings.
-Throughout the song, Jeezy and Yo Gotti sound like they’ve been bosses longer than Udonis Haslem has been a Miami Heat.
+Throughout the song, Jeezy and Yo Gotti sound like they’ve been bosses longer than Udonis Haslem has been a member of the Miami Heat.

 Don’t you love how effortlessly Jeezy and Yo Gotti drop their bars on “Back?”
 It’s almost like they recorded the song in a library that allows thugs to rent out books even if they don’t have a library card.